-In 2020, fixed route bus service was suspended for 4 months due to COVID-19, but Bay Metro still provided rides to over 54,000 seniors, 102,000 passengers with disabilities, and over 100,000 full and student fare passengers for an overall ridership of nearly 260,000.
-Ridership for the Dial-A-Ride Transportation (DART), a demand-response service for seniors and disabled, was 47,000 in 2020.
-Bay Metro operated over 773,000 service miles during the year.
-Since service began in 1974, Bay Metro has transported over 40 million passengers.
+In 2022, BMTA's public transportation service provided rides to over 56,000 seniors, 88,000 passengers with disabilities, and 85,000 full and student fare passengers for an overall ridership of nearly 230,000.
+Ridership for the Dial-A-Ride Transportation (DART), a demand-response service for seniors and disabled, was 43,000 in 2022.
+Bay Metro operated nearly 1.1 million service miles during the year.
+Since service began in 1974, Bay Metro has transported over 41 million passengers.